AI-World/IJCAI-TULVAE/Brightkite/data/readme.md

 ## The data of Brightkite with preprocessing
-* We have preprocessed the orginal data, the details have explained in our paper.
+* We have preprocessed the raw data.
+Details have been explained in the paper.